-He works with several companies like LEGO, Adobe, FICO, IBM, Omnicom, PNC Bank, The Pirated (Go BUCS!!) and advises several hi-tech startups on strategy and marketing.
-His research has been cited in Knowledge@Wharton and Forbes.
+He works with several companies like LEGO, Adobe, FICO, IBM, Omnicom, PNC Bank, The Pirates (Go BUCS!!) and advises several hi-tech startups on strategy, marketing and analytics.

 Vibhanshu received a B. Tech. in Computer Science from IIT Kanpur, and both a MA in Statistics from University of Pennsylvania.
 He also holds a PhD in Applied Economics and Managerial Science (OPIM) from the Wharton School of the University of Pennsylvania.
 His thesis entitled "Essays on Online Advertising" was co-advised by Kartik Hosanagar and Pete Fader.

 1. Optimal Bidding in Multi-Item Multi-Slot Sponsored Search Auctions, with K. Hosanagar, Operations Research 61(4): 855-873 (2013) [link]

 2. On Aggregation Bias in Sponsored Search: Existence and Implications, with K. Hosanagar and P.S.
 Fader, Marketing Science 34(1):59-77 (2015) [link]

 3. Reselling or Agency Selling: Channel Structures in Electronic Retail with K. Jerath and Z. J. Zhang, forthcoming, Management Science [link]

 4. Media Exposure through the Funnel: A Model of Multi-Stage Attribution, with K. Hosanagar and P. S. Fader, (under review) [link]